rust-lang/rust/src/doc/trpl/compound-data-types.md

 As you can see, the type of a tuple looks just like the tuple, but with each position having a type name rather than the value.
 Careful readers will also note that tuples are heterogeneous: we have an `i32` and a `&str` in this tuple.
-You haven't seen `&str` as a type before, and we'll discuss the details of strings later.
+You have briefly seen `&str` used as a type before, and we'll discuss the details of strings later.
 In systems programming languages, strings are a bit more complex than in other languages.
 For now, just read `&str` as a *string slice*, and we'll learn more soon.

 You can access the fields in a tuple through a *destructuring let*.
 Here's an example: